Excape/hsr-docs-hs16/docs/hs16/englhtw.md

 The notion that electrons can jump through space and pop in and out of existence

 ### Chapter 9
+**In what ways was Alan Turing different as a child? (p.
+158)**

+He loved the way he could think his way out of problems.

+**What tragic event marked his late teenage years? (p.
+159)**

+His boyfriend with 17 died of tuberculosis

+**What was special about Turing’s solution to the mathematical problem of David Hilbert? (p.
+161)**

+He didn't come up with an abstract mathematical proof, but imagined a machine that could solve the problem (Turing Machine)

+**Why couldn’t Turing build his electrical thinking machine at the time of the 1930s? (p.163)**

+The machine would have been to big (and too complicated) just with wires and switches

+**Where did Alan Turing work during WW2 and what was his job there? (p.
+165)**

+Bletchley Park, as part of a codebreaking group

+**What was the name of the machine he designed there? (p.
+168)**

+"bombe"

+**Which problems did Turing face when working in Manchester after WW2? (p.
+171-2)**

+Sir Charles Darwin did not understand how a "universal" machine could be built, but thought a machine always had to be particular one.
+In Manchester, the other engineerins were not welcoming, as Turing had a south-england accent that wasn't met with a lot of respect there

+**Why did the authorities force Turing to take female hormones? (p.
+174)**

+Homosexuality was a crime in Britain.
+The could avoid prison by undergoing a "cure", taking female hormones.
+But the treatment made it hard to concentrate and he was developing breasts

+**How did Alan Turing die? (p.
+174)**

+He commited suicide with an apple filled with potassium cyanide

 ### Chapter 10
 ### Chapter 11
 ### Chapter 12